UiOHive/wsn_filters/README.md

 - ```notebook_test_filter.ipynb```: a jupyter notebooks containing earlier versions of quality control codes

 ## Application
 The pipeline is designed for weather data from two networks of automatic weather stations installed in Svalbard as described in the [Hive documentation](https://hive-wireless-sensor-network.readthedocs.io/en/latest/).
-The code is developed to be transferrable to other locations and netwroks such as the one in Finse, Norway, also maintained by the University of Oslo.
+The code is developed to be transferrable to other locations and networks such as the one in Finse, Norway, also maintained by the University of Oslo.

-## Command Line
+## Command line usage
 ### Wireless Sensor Network at Kongsvegen and Midtre Lovenbreen
 The pipeline requires the config file as input parameter and can be ran as follow:
 ```